ghwallis/ai-unstructured-invoice-workflow-googleapi/README.md

-# Invoice Processing Application
+# Invoice Processing Application using Google Document Intelligence

-A modern web application for automated invoice processing, validation, and approval workflows.
+A modern web application for automated invoice processing, validation, and approval workflows for pdfs, images, and scanned documents.
 Built with Next.js, Google Document AI, and Tailwind CSS.

+A modern web application designed to streamline invoice management by automating the entire process from data extraction to approval.
+This solution leverages the power of Next.js, Google Document AI, and Tailwind CSS to provide businesses with a fast, efficient, and scalable way to handle invoices.
+Whether you're processing hundreds or thousands of invoices, this application ensures accuracy, reduces manual workload, and accelerates decision-making.

+The system integrates advanced data extraction capabilities, real-time validation against vendor records, and dynamic analytics, enabling businesses to gain valuable insights while maintaining compliance.
+With a responsive and user-friendly interface, the application ensures seamless usability across all devices, making it ideal for finance teams, procurement departments, and business administrators.

 ## Features